 Diane has personally built two of her own Consulting Firms, a Staffing Firm, and a syndicated National/International Television Show.
 She is the co-founder of Lady Like Leaders, offering specialized training and development to women in leadership or entrepreneurial roles.

-Diane is currently teaching entrepreneurial curriculum at the maximum security Tennessee Prison For Women, phase two of the B.E.S.T. program, giving incarcerated women entrepreneurial skills prior to their re-release into society.
+Diane is currently teaching entrepreneurial curriculum at the maximum-security Tennessee Prison For Women, phase two of the B.E.S.T. program, giving incarcerated women entrepreneurial skills prior to their re-release into society.

-the work is futile."
+the work is unsustainable."
 Diane Michel